alexnardini/FLAM3_for_SideFX_Houdini/README.md

 FLAM3 for SideFX Houdini generate a live point cloud of the fractal Flame being worked on, witch is the actual render.
 From there to the final image it is left to the users ( aka points rendering ).
-With Houdini integrated Karma render you will be able to render the generated fractal flames in nearly real time.
+With Houdini integrated Karma renderer you will be able to render the generated fractal flames in nearly real time.

 **Highly inspired by Apophysis software and its workflow design.**